-Educational Leadership and Policy Studies (Ph.D.)
+Educational Leadership and Policy Studies

-(Ph.D. in Educational Leadership)
+*Ph.D. in Educational Leadership

 Only a few students are admitted into the Ph.D. option each year.
 The number of admissions is limited so that faculty may offer students the support and guidance they need.

 Students complete all core coursework within six semesters, and graduate after a minimum of eight semesters, or approximately three years.
 Some students require additional semesters to complete their dissertation research, but most still graduate within three to four years of starting the program.